 The links and resources in this section are available to anyone, but they are specifically intended for organizations that serve older adults and people with disabilities, particularly those who receive funding from ACL.

 Reopening timelines and progress will be different from state to state, and one size won’t fit all, but in this section, we'll share guidelines and information to help as your state establishes its “new normal."

-- From ACL: Reopening Guidelines for Senior Nutrition Programs
+- From ACL: Resources for Senior Nutrition Programs

 - From CDC

 CDC has created a central repository of guidelines, tools, and resources for states, tribes, localities, and territories.
 In order to get and keep America open, states, tribes, localities, and territories must be able to quickly identify new cases, break chains of transmission, and protect first responders and health care workers from infection.